Okuhle2022/Digital-Portfolio/README.md

 # Okuhle Salelo - Digital Portifolio
  - Hey,welcome to my digital portfolio.
-I am a passionate ICT: Communication Networking student at Cape Pensula University of Technology.This portfolio presents a collection of my career development activities, technical evidence, and personal growth experiences, with real evidence and Star-based refection.
+I am a passionate ICT: Communication Networking student at Cape Pensula University of Technology.
+This portfolio presents a collection of my career development activities, technical evidence, and personal growth experiences, with real evidence and Star-based refection.
 And each section on this portfolio is aligned with the WIL preparation outcomes and showcases the knowledge and skills I have gained.

  ### This Digital portfolio includes:
-  - - Career Development  📚👩‍💻 🌱
+   -- Career Development  📚👩‍💻 🌱
     - Skills and Interests 💻🖱️
     - Personality Asssesment💬🔍
     - Creeating a CV! 📃🖋️